Belize City Mid-Range Travel

 Money-Saving Tips

-Use public buses instead of taxis for city transport - usually 80-90% savings on transportation costs
+Use the public buses (the old American school buses) instead of taxis for trips within the city - usually costs BZ$2-5 versus BZ$15-25 for taxis

 Common Budget Mistakes to Avoid